-Essentially, choosing treats with the most all-natural ingredients you can find is your best bet.
+Essentially, choosing treats with the most natural ingredients you can find is your best bet.
 While treats are never your dog’s main source of nutrition, you can feel good knowing you’re not introducing a lot of artificial chemicals or harmful by-products when you give your dog a tasty snack.

 Choose a Healthy Dog Treat Every Time

 Whether your pup prefers soft chews, crunchy treats, jerky treats, or fancy dog cookies, you can make a few smart choices to ensure you’re giving your dog a healthy treat.

 First, consider what you’re using the treats for.
 Perhaps you just need a general-purpose treat for everyday use, maybe you need dog training treats, or maybe you need something to benefit your pup’s skin and fur or dental health.
 Think about whether it’s better for your dog to gobble up the treat instantly (best for obedience training), or whether you’d prefer they take their time enjoying their treat (useful during crate training, for instance).